onurmenal/crm-power-pane/README.md

 3. Run `npm run build-chrome` to build for Google Chrome.
 4. Run `npm run build-firefox` to build for Mozilla Firefox.
 5. Run `npm run build-edge` to build for Microsoft Edge (experimental).
+6. Alternatively, run `npm run build-all` to build for all three browsers.
+This script executes the former three scripts sequentially, provided as a shorthand.

 The extensions will be built under `./dist/chrome/`, `./dist/firefox/` and `./dist/edge/` directories respectively.